gitseitanaka/study-mjpegstream/README.md

-* This repository is for the study of 'node.js'.
+* This repository is for my personal study of 'node.js'.
 * This code as the base is the following: http://thejackalofjavascript.com/rpi-live-streaming/